jasonbyrne/dynamic-hls-proxy/README.md

  - pruneEnd = Prune away (remove) the ending segments
  - pruneStartAndEnd = Prune away (remove) the beginning and ending segments equally, leaving only the middle segments
  - preview = Chops the chunklist segments up in to thirds, and takes enough of each third to stitch together a preview clip

- ### setBaseUrl(baseUrl: string)

-This will prepend a domain or path prefix to all segment URIs.